victorruelle/ExperimentManager/README.md

 - tensorboard : True or False, log to tensorboard events when using metric logging methods
 - ghost : True or False (default is False).
 When True, this will disable all saving and logging features, not a single directory or file will be created.
 This is usefull when running tests.

+ExperimentManagers can also be created from a configuration file using ```manager = ExperimentManager.getManagerFromConfig('config.json')```.
+A sample configuration file can be found in the demo directory.

 ### Managing directories